MolSSI-MDI/MDI_Mechanic/mdimechanic/report/base_report/markdown/minimalistic.md

     !
     !
 Following this point, world_comm should be used whenever you would otherwise have used MPI_COMM_WORLD !
+    !
+    !
+Get the rank of this process, within the MDI-created intra-communicator !
+    CALL MPI_Comm_rank(world_comm, my_rank, ierr)
+    !
+    !
+Accept a connection from an external driver
+    !
+    IF ( my_rank .eq.
+0 ) THEN
+        CALL MDI_Accept_Communicator( mdi_comm, ierr )
+    END IF
 END SUBROUTINE initialize
 ```